From lockdown to 7 days isolation, you might find yourself, at home...yet again, but you are not alone, like always we're all in this together.

-We want to help our customers, and our communities through this time, here are some tips on how to stay healthy at home.
+We want to help you and our communities through this time.
+So, here's some tips on how to stay healthy whilst at home.

-While staying within the recommended guidelines of social distancing, getting outside is essential.
+While staying within the recommended guidelines of isolation and social distancing, getting outside is essential.
 Everyone needs a breath of fresh air, it's good for the soul.
-So fill your lungs with fresh oxygen, there are various studies that suggest that oxygen should be grouped as an essential nutrient.
-The definition of a nutrient is “a substance that provides nourishment for the maintenance of life and growth,” and with this I think we can all agree that Oxygen unambiguously fits this.
+So, fill your lungs with fresh oxygen.
+There are various studies that suggest oxygen should be grouped as an essential nutrient.
+The definition of a nutrient is “a substance that provides nourishment for the maintenance of life and growth” and with this I think we can all agree that oxygen unambiguously fits this.

-So let's get outdoors, this could be having your morning coffee outside, reading in the backyard or being active outside.
+So let's get outdoors!
+Try having your morning coffee outside, reading in the backyard, or being active outside.
 Being outside also exposes us to sunlight, which is how we absorb vitamin D. A vitamin we need to help our immune system fight off bugs in the winter months.

 Physical activity has been linked to health and longevity since ancient times.
-During isolation it's important that we create or maintain an active routine, go for a morning or evening walk/jog/run.
+During isolation, it's important that we create or maintain an active routine being in isolation may stop you from doing a lap of the block, but we can get creative with online workouts or maybe a run... on the spot.
 Studies show that sticking to a routine also has a positive effect on our mental health.
-Get creative with your home workouts, utilise your space and the objects around you.
 There are several online platforms where you can find yoga, pilates, and group fitness classes.

 But you don't have to be a fitness fanatic to stay moving, there are various activities that can also get the blood flowing.